nebielm/buy_-_sell/README.md

 ## Live Demo

-You can view the live version of the application at: [https://buy-and-sell-uyoh.onrender.com](https://buy-and-sell-uyoh.onrender.com)
+You can view the live version of the application at: https://buyandsell-rt6n.onrender.com

+For the API Documentation visit : https://buyandsell-rt6n.onrender.com/docs

 ## Installation